Kubernetes Cluster Monitoring Tools

 To install, use Homebrew:

-brew install --cask --no-quarantine headlamp
+brew install --cask headlamp

 Other Options